Emma Watson: 1999–2009: Harry Potter and worldwide recognition

 With Harry Potter and the Goblet of Fire (2005), both Watson and the Harry Potter film series reached new milestones.
 The film set records for a Harry Potter opening weekend and opening weekend in the UK.
 Critics praised the increasing maturity of Watson and her teenage co-stars; The New York Times called her performance "touchingly earnest", and Peter Bradshaw of The Guardian wrote that "Watson's gutsy, confident performance nicely shows that inside and outside the world of magic there is a growing discrepancy between a teenage girl's status and her accelerating emotional and intellectual development."
 For Watson, much of the film's humour sprang from the tension among the three lead characters as they matured.
 She said, "I loved all the arguing. ...
 I think it's much more realistic that they would argue and that there would be problems."
 Nominated for three awards for Goblet of Fire, Watson won a bronze Otto Award.
+Watson almost quit the franchise after Goblet of Fire, saying, "I think I was scared.
+I don’t know if you ever felt like it got to a tipping point where you were like, 'this is kind of forever now.'"

 In 2006, Watson played Hermione in The Queen's Handbag, a special mini-episode of Harry Potter in celebration of Queen Elizabeth II's 80th birthday.
 The fifth film in the Harry Potter series, Harry Potter and the Order of the Phoenix, was released in 2007.
 A huge financial success, the film set a record worldwide opening-weekend gross of $332.7 million.
 Watson won the inaugural National Movie Award for Best Female Performance.
 As the fame of the actress and the series continued to rise, Watson and her Harry Potter co-stars Daniel Radcliffe and Rupert Grint left imprints of their hands, feet and wands in front of Grauman's Chinese Theatre in Hollywood on 9 July 2007.
 That month, Watson's work on the Harry Potter series was said to have earned her more than £10 million, and she acknowledged she would never have to work for money again.

-Prior to the release of Order of the Phoenix, the future of the Harry Potter series was in jeopardy, as all three lead actors were hesitant to sign on to continue their roles for the final instalments.
+Prior to the release of Order of the Phoenix, the future of the Harry Potter series was in jeopardy, as all three lead actors were hesitant to sign on to continue their roles for the final installments.
 Watson was considerably more ambivalent than her co-stars during renegotiations.
 She explained that the decision was significant, as the films represented a further four-year commitment to the role, but eventually conceded that she "could never let [the role of] Hermione go", signing for the role on 23 March 2007.